intelligenxe/.github/CONTRIBUTING.md

   Collaborate with established experts and maintainers worldwide.

 - **Professional Recognition**
-  Earning recognition from respected project members can lead to mentorship, speaking opportunities, or even direct job offers, as many companies actively recruit core contributors.
+  Earning recognition from respected platform members can lead to mentorship, speaking opportunities, or even direct job offers, as many companies actively recruit core contributors.

 - **Personal/Private Use**
   Contributors may use OSS modules for personal or private use cases (MIT License).